gofractally/psibase/doc/psidk/src/development/front-ends/reference/http-requests.md

 ## Root endpoints

-The root domain always serves the code for the [supervisor](../../../specifications/app-architecture/supervisor.md).
-If a subpage of the root domain is accessed, the supervisor client-code is what evaluates the subpage and determines how to react.

-Currently, the supervisor uses the `/applet/` prefix to trigger loading a psibase app within a managed iframe according to the supervisor specification.
+The root document at `/` is the homepage of the network.

 ## Service-provided endpoints